First presentation: ABA Parent training Essentials: How to use the Parent Training Manual and create a long-lasting effect

 In many countries and states, there is not enough funding and/or opportunities for ABA services.
 By teaching ABA-providers the most essential tools to make ABA Parent Training work, you can make a significant change.

-At the conclusion of this workshop, participants will be able to: (1) Describe the effects of parent training (2) Explain why the parent training is important (3) Describe and demonstrate how to motivate parents/caregivers to engage in parent training (4) Identify and apply the top 15 essential tools for ABA parent training related to the Behavior Intervention Plan and related to ABA basic strategies (5) Identify cultural considerations
+At the conclusion of this workshop, participants will be able to: (1) Describe the effects of parent training (2) Explain why the parent training is important (3) Identify and apply the top 15 essential tools (4) Identify and apply the Parent Training Manual

 Multiple studies show that developing social skills in learners with ASD can increase appropriate peer interactions, reduce challenging behaviors, and can increase academic performance.
 It is crucial for learners diagnosed with ASD, ADHD and developmental delays, to learn age-appropriate social skills to help enhance their overall development.
 Imperative skills, such as social skills basics (e.g., greeting and sharing) and advanced skills (e.g., reading social cues, maintaining a conversation) can heavily impact a learner’s wellbeing in the community, at school, and at work.

-During this workshop, we will focus on how to get started with social skills training and how to implement social skills training using ABA.
+During this workshop, we will focus on how to get started with Social Skills Training (SST) and how to implement social skills training using ABA.

 At the conclusion of this workshop, participants will be able to: (1) Describe the effects of social skills training (2) Explain how to start social skills training including what assessment to use and how to compose individual objectives (3) Describe what social skills to teach (4) Describe and demonstrate the best ABA teaching strategies for training social skills (5) Identify and apply the top 10 most important tools for teaching social skills (6) Describe bonus tips on how to set up a virtual social skills group